 A unique way to see Paris with kids, is to book a family friendly bike tour.
 We find that kids prefer to be active and do things rather than just look at them.
 Getting the family out on bikes is the perfect solution: you get to cover a decent amount of ground (much more than if you were dragging the kids around on foot) while burning off some of their energy and (hopefully!) having time to take in your surroundings at the same time.

-When cycling in a city with kids, it’s normal that as parents we’ll experience some feelings of trepidation – will one of them cycle off and got lost?
+When cycling in a city with kids, it’s normal that, as parents, we’ll experience some feelings of trepidation – will one of them cycle off and get lost?
 Is there going to be too much traffic?
 Booking a tour can be a good way to alleviate some of these concerns.
 A reputable company will have carefully chosen their route to minimise danger and maximise fun.
 Even if your kids are very little, you should be able to find a company that can help: some even offer bikes equipped with baby seats.

 We’d really recommend a bike tour in Paris; it’s the best combination of exercise, sightseeing and experiencing the city like a local.